 Emily received her Bachelor's in English from the University of Michigan.
 Before joining the Drexel Fellowships Office, Emily worked as a Managing Editor at academic publisher Taylor & Francis, where she managed a portfolio of bioscience titles.
 She brings a background in writing and editing to the team, and shares a commitment to guiding students through the fellowships process by helping them highlight their strengths, develop their goals, and determine how awards and opportunities can support them.
 Emily supports the full scope of activities within the Fellowships Office, as well as providing writing support to students applying for undergraduate and graduate STEM fellowships.

-Martha holds a Bachelor’s in Fine Arts from Tyler School of Art at Temple University and continues to create ceramics in her free time.
+Martha holds a Bachelor’s in Fine Arts in ceramics from Tyler School of Art at Temple University and is currently in Drexel's arts administration graduate program.
 Before coming to Drexel, Martha held different positions in the Admissions office at the University of the Sciences, advising prospective students on academic programs and opportunities and helping them navigate the college application process.
 Martha brings experience and enthusiasm for communicating with students and departments throughout the university, as well as a strong interest in student advancement and achievement.
 As Program Coordinator for Scholar Development, Martha helps coordinate Pennoni Aspire programming for undergraduates and provides administrative and communications support to the Center, with an emphasis on student outreach and recognition.